haythem-ouederni/ng-best-practices/README.md

 The way a state management library works is simple.
 There is a central store that holds the entire state of the application.
 Each component can access the stored state without having to send down props from one component to another.

 For example, for [React](https://reactjs.org/) one of the most used state management libraries is [Redux](https://redux.js.org/).
 And the use of the [react-redux](https://github.com/reduxjs/react-redux) package makes it easier.
-For sure, you have other state management librairies for `react` like [facebook's flux](https://github.com/facebook/flux).
+For sure, you have other state management libraries for `react` like [facebook's flux](https://github.com/facebook/flux).
 So choose what suits you most knwoing that `redux` is more used that `flux` because it is not centred on `react` and can be used with any other view library.

 For `angular` you have many options for state management like:
 * [NGXS](https://github.com/ngxs/store): NGXS is a state management pattern + library for Angular.
 It acts as a single source of truth for your application's state, providing simple rules for predictable state mutations.